Assessment details and criteria for PGT students#

 The assessment for PGT students will consist of two parts:

-The short viva: (5-10 mins) with members of staff will be held during the week commencing the 25th November.
+The short viva: (5-10 mins) with members of staff will be held during the 9th week of the course.
 It will concern your project as it currently is (we understand you will not have finished it at this point, but please ensure an up-to-date version of the project is available at the end of the previous week).
 The only preparation necessary for this viva is to ensure you are familiar with your project.
 The viva will take the form of a code review.
 You’ll be asked questions about your code, design decisions and alternative approaches you might have taken.
-The project submission: projects must be submitted in their final form by Wednesday December 11th (5pm) In assessing the projects we will be looking at the following features:
+The project submission: projects must be submitted in their final form by 5pm on SUBMISSIONDATE.
+In assessing the projects we will be looking at the following features:

 Whilst we ask you to come up with a scenario for your project, we are not assessing this directly, and don’t want you to be too concerned about what you choose.
 Any sensible scenario that provides a direction / goal for your project and a non-trivial problem to solve is acceptable.
 We ultimately would like you to pick something that you think would be fun and interesting to work on, and fires your imagination.
 Hopefully reading through the examples next to each project will demonstrate what we mean, but if you are still concerned please discuss this with us early on.